E-government: UN e-Government Development Index

-The Division of a Public Administration and Development Management (DPAPM) of the United Nations Department of Economic and Social Affairs (UN-DESA) conducts a bi-annual e-government survey which includes a section titled e-Government Development Index (EGDI).
-It is a comparative ranking of 193 countries of the world according to three primary indicators: i) the OSI - Online Service Index that measures the online presence of the government in terms of service delivery; ii) the TII - Telecommunication Infrastructure Index iii) HCI -Human Capital Index.
-Constructing a model for the measurement of digitized services, the Survey assesses the 193 member states of the UN according to a quantitative composite index of e-government readiness based on website assessment; telecommunication infrastructure and human resource endowment.
+The Division of a Public Administration and Development Management (DPAPM) of the United Nations Department of Economic and Social Affairs (UN-DESA) conducts a biannual e-government survey which includes a section titled e-Government Development Index (EGDI).
+It is a comparative ranking of 193 countries of the world according to three primary indicators: i) the OSI – Online Service Index that measures the online presence of the government in terms of service delivery; ii) the TII – Telecommunication Infrastructure Index; and iii) HCI – Human Capital Index.
+Constructing a model for the measurement of digitized services, the survey assesses the 193 member states of the UN according to a quantitative composite index of e-government readiness based on website assessment, telecommunication infrastructure, and human resource endowment.
 The e-Government Development Index can serve as a benchmarking tool for countries to identify their strengths and weaknesses and shape their policies along these findings in the area of e-government.